 I intervene because I want to personally thank the noble Lord, Lord Deben.
 Privatisation of the water industry meant that those improvements could be afforded, which meant that water bills in the south-west, and Cornwall in particular, went up by a huge amount.
 As a result, I was elected as an MEP for Cornwall, Scilly and Plymouth in 1994.
 I was one of the first two Liberal Democrats ever to be elected to the European Parliament, so I again thank the noble Lord.
 Perhaps that was not meant to be the result of that policy decision, but we still have excellent beaches in the south-west, and I encourage everyone to visit them, enjoy them and celebrate the European directive that meant that we could enjoy bathing in the clean waters of the Atlantic in the south-west.

-I too put on record my congratulations to the noble, Lord Deben, not for the first time, for his forthright and important intervention.
+I too put on record my congratulations to the noble, Lord, Lord Deben, not for the first time, on his forthright and important intervention.
 It is not very many years since I remember a glorious summer’s day bathing off Bournemouth and finding myself swimming next to a gigantic turd.
 I thought that this was too much, and I wrote to the clerk of the council in Bournemouth to register my protest.
 I could hardly believe it when I received in reply a letter from the clerk saying, “You must understand that this sewage must have come from Poole; it does not come from Bournemouth”.
 How we have progressed is extraordinary.
 It would be very unfortunate if we did not place on record our appreciation for all those in the European Union who have worked so hard to produce the legislation and rules which have enabled us to enjoy some of the best beaches in the world.